trevor-richardson/collision_anticipation/README.md

 projectile motion.
 The projectile is set in projectile motion with an intial random velocity in the x, y and z direction.

-Trained on 3000 hit and miss simulations. -- Input to the neural network is a (64, 64, 3) image Validated and tested on over 600 other randomly generated simulations.
+Trained on 3000 hit and miss simulations. -- Input to the neural network is a (70, 64, 64, 3) video of images validated and tested on over 600 other randomly generated simulations.

 ## Specific contributions